MRLintern/Tsunami-Solver/README.md

-## Tsunami-Solver: Tsunami Modeling with 2D Shallow Water Equations (SWE)
+## Tsunami-Solver: Tsunami Modeling with the 2D Shallow Water Equations
+---

 * A __C++17 Finite Element Solver__ for modeling __Tsunami__ generation and propagation using the __Nonlinear 2D Shallow Water Equations (SWE)__.
 ---